gopasspw/gopass/README.md

 ## Contributing

 We welcome any contributions.
-Please see the [CONTRIBUTING.md](https://github.com/gopasspw/gopass/blob/master/CONTRIBUTING.md) for more information.
+Please see [CONTRIBUTING.md](https://github.com/gopasspw/gopass/blob/master/CONTRIBUTING.md) for more information.

 ## Credit & License

 gopass is licensed under the terms of the MIT license.
-You can find the complete text in `LICENSE`.
+You can find the complete text in [`LICENSE`](https://github.com/gopasspw/gopass/blob/master/LICENSE).

-Please refer to the Git commit log for a complete list of contributors.
+Please refer to our [Contributors](https://github.com/gopasspw/gopass/graphs/contributors) page for a complete list of our contributors.